amansaini/Woocommerce-Extra-Price-Fields/readme.txt

 == Description ==

-Woocommerce Extra Price Fields is Plugin for adding extra price description to show in front end.This is very usefull for the users in countries/regions where it is required to show product price per 100gm or per 100 piece along with the product solo price.
+Woocommerce Extra Price Fields is Plugin for adding extra price description to show in front end.

+It can  be used to show extra info with price e.g $250 per 100gm

 = Features: =